Garden waste - composting

 Putting dairy products or cooked food scraps in a compost bin is likely to attract vermin and cause the bin to smell.
 If you want to compost cooked food scraps, and produce liquid plant food, then using a wormery is best as they are designed for this purpose.
 For more details on wormeries visit Original Organics Ltd.

-A range of composters, wormeries and soil improvers can be purchased from Council offices in Exton Road at cost price.
+A range of composters, wormeries and soil improvers can be purchased from the Civic Centre in Paris Street at cost price.
 Prices include VAT.
 Deliveries can be made at an additional cost.

-View our Composters, Wormeries and Soil Improvers [5Mb] document for further information.
+View our document for further information.
+Prices for composters [89kb]

 If you are unable to compost it, you can take garden waste free of charge to one of the Recycling Centres - Devon County Council.